School Health Project

 - Every minute a child dies of malaria!

-A traumatised child misses out on the joy of being young and can’t concentrate at school.
+A traumatised child misses out on the joy of being young and cannot concentrate at school.

 Why Learning Skills?